 Whether Super Rugby can continue in any way, shape or form across four or five countries with all the issues around long-distance travel, I really don’t know, but for the global game to thrive we need to engage Samoa, Tonga and Fiji at domestic level and it would make sense from a manpower and playing point of view.

-Having been involved with Tonga at the 2011 World Cup and done coaching education and development in Samoa and Fiji, they're really tough countries to make things work from a financial model so if they're going to join Super Rugby the question would be whether they could viably operate in Nuku'alofa, Suva or Apia or whether they would need to be based somewhere else like or New Zealand?
-That's a question they need to get their heads around and as we've seen at level, there's a lot of politics to be played out as well.
+Having been involved with Tonga at the 2011 World Cup and done coaching education and development in Samoa and Fiji, they’re really tough countries to make things work from a financial model so if they’re going to join Super Rugby the question would be whether they could viably operate in Nuku’alofa, Suva or Apia or whether they would need to be based somewhere else like Australia or New Zealand?
+That’s a question they need to get their heads around and as we’ve seen at World Rugby level, there’s a lot of politics to be played out as well.

 Back to Saints, you have something called ‘Game Driver Groups’.
 What’s it all about?